jiry17/jiry17.github.io/index.md

 </p>

 <p>
-I received my PhD from Peking University under the supervision of Prof. <a href="http://sei.pku.edu.cn/~hu/">Zhenjiang Hu</a> and Prof. <a href="https://xiongyingfei.github.io/">Yingfei Xiong</a>.
+I received my Ph.D. from Peking University under the supervision of Prof. <a href="http://sei.pku.edu.cn/~hu/">Zhenjiang Hu</a> and Prof. <a href="https://xiongyingfei.github.io/">Yingfei Xiong</a>.
 </p>

 <p>